grammyjs/website/site/docs/hosting/cloudflare-workers.md

 # Hosting: Cloudflare Workers

-[Cloudflare Workers](https://workers.cloudflare.com/) is a public serverless computing service developed by Cloudflare, which allows you to run JavaScript in the edge.
+[Cloudflare Workers](https://workers.cloudflare.com/) is a public serverless computing service developed by Cloudflare, which allows you to run JavaScript at the edge.
 Specifically, it is a worker which handles HTTP traffic and is written against the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
-Together, with other services that are also provided by Cloudflare, namely:
+In combination with other services provided by Cloudflare, we can create powerful Telegram bots with ease.
+Here are some of the awesome services that Cloudflare Workers offer us:

 1. [Workers KV](https://developers.cloudflare.com/workers/runtime-apis/kv/), a global, low-latency, key-value data store,
 2. [Durable Objects](https://developers.cloudflare.com/workers/runtime-apis/durable-objects/), a low-latency coordination and consistent storage for the Workers,